Find out about supervision, why it is important, how to do it well, and how to resolve problems.

 Getting started with supervision

-Students and supervisors will likely have different expectations of supervision, so it is important to discuss these early on and make agreements for how you will work together.
+Students and supervisors will likely have different expectations of supervision, so it is essential to discuss these early on and record decisions for how you will work together.

-The person or people you are working with may have quite different understandings of how the research process works and the time it takes to achieve certain phases of the work.
-Raising these items for discussion will be helpful for both of you, but especially for the student as a novice researcher.
+The person or people you are working with may have quite different understandings of how the research process works and the time it takes to achieve certain work phases.
+Raising these items for discussion as part of regular conversations throughout candidature will help both of you, but especially for the student as a novice researcher.

 Research planning resources